 What we can say is this: From 2007 to 2011, the Centers for Disease Control and Prevention (CDC) reported more than 7,000 children died as a result of gunshot wounds.
 That’s an average of nearly 4 child deaths every single day in the U.S. There were also 8,700 gun-related child injuries during that time, averaging about 5 a day.

-At The Law Offices of Richard Ansara, our Fort Lauderdale injury attorneys know these instances cover a wide range of circumstances, including accidental shootings, homicides and suicides.
+At The Law Offices of Richard Ansara, our Fort Lauderdale firearm injury lawyers know these instances cover a wide range of circumstances, including accidental shootings, homicides and suicides.
 The question of whether victims and families can recoup costs for cumbersome medical expenses and more depends on the specifics of each case.
 Our experienced legal team would want to analyze the exact circumstances of the case to determine whether:

 - An individual or multiple individuals was negligent;

 - That negligence caused the victim’s injury or death;